-The discount rate used to measure the total pension liability was 3.50%, as determined by the actuary at Bond Buyer Go for a 20-year AA municipal bond.
-The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that District contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
+The discount rate used to measure the total pension liability was 2.25%, as determined by the actuary at Bond Buyer GO for a 20-year AA municipal bond.
+The projection of cash flows used to determine the discount rate assumed the District contributions will be made at rates equal to the actuarially determined contribution rates.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.